Library of Egyptian Secrets

 The red flesh color may be ochre (ocher), symbol of blood as vitality.

 The painter came next, and finished the figure.
 It would seem as if

-they were unacquainted with any color to imitate the naked parts,
+they were unacquainted with any color to imitate the human body,

 since red is adopted as a standing color for all that meant flesh.

-how to reduce their red paints to a flesh colour, for on some
+how to reduce their red paints to a flesh color, for on some

 occasions, where the red flesh is supposed to be seen through a thin